 If a student discloses that they have witnessed domestic abuse or it is suspected that they may be living in a household which is affected by family violence or coercive acts, this will be referred to the Safeguarding Officer as a safeguarding issue.
-The College acknowledges the additional need for support and protection of young people who are vulnerable by virtue of medical needs (physical or mental health), Special Educational Needs, learning or physical disability, risk of offending, homelessness, refugee/asylum seeker status, the effects of substance abuse within the family, those who are young carers, Travellers, mid-year admissions, excluded students or otherwise placed in alternative provision and speakers of English as an additional language.
-We will also be vigilant to the attendance and individual needs of students who might be at risk of female genital mutilation (FGM) or forced marriage: both of which are now categorised as so-called 'honour'-based (hate) crimes, and bullying linked to race, gender or sexual orientation.
-Staff in regulated professions are reminded of their legal obligation to report the actual or suspected female genital mutilation of an under-18 as a safeguarding concern and criminal offence urgently.
+The College acknowledges the additional need for support and protection of young people who may be more susceptible by virtue of medical needs (physical or mental health), Special Educational Needs, learning or physical disability, risk of offending, homelessness, refugee/asylum seeker status, the effects of substance abuse within the family, those who are young carers, Travellers, mid-year admissions, excluded students or otherwise placed in alternative provision and speakers of English as an additional language.
+We will also be vigilant to the attendance and individual needs of students who might be at risk of female genital mutilation/cutting (FGM) or forced marriage: both of which are categorised as so-called 'honour'-based (hate) crimes, and bullying linked to race, gender or sexual orientation.
+Teachers and other staff in regulated professions are reminded of their legal obligation to report the actual or suspected female genital mutilation/cutting of an under-18 as a safeguarding concern and criminal offence urgently.
+We also acknowledge that is is unlawful for under 18's to marry: formally or through an informal arrangement.